- Honors Program

 First, approach faculty you like and ask if they have suggestions.
 This can even work across departments: electrical engineers know mechanical engineers, chemists know biologists, etc.

 Second, ask your department chairperson.
 The chairperson tends to know those individuals with active research agendas and what their general research areas are.

 Third, check the web for faculty research interests.

 The chair from your department (which may or may not be the same department as your Honors Thesis Mentor) decides if thesis research credits meet other curricular requirements within the degree program.

-If you plan to do human subjects research you need approval from UD's Internal Review Board.
+If you plan to do human subjects research you need approval from UD's Institutional Review Board or the Research Review and Ethics Board in the psychology department.
 Note that human subjects research can include focus groups, surveys, interviews, observations, and examination of private (e.g. medical) records.
-You must consult the IRB should you be considering any type of human subjects research.
+You must consult the IRB or RREC should you be considering any type of human subjects research.
 The best place to start is with the IRB web resource.

 If you plan to do research involving vertebrate animals, you must have IACUC approval prior to beginning the study.
 Check with your Honors Thesis Mentor to make sure your work is covered under his/her protocol.

 Should I use a questionnaire?

 Certain disciplines allow for the use of questionnaires as part of the research methodology.
 Speak with your advisor, though, as many of these disciplines also produce excellent scholarship independent of the use of questionnaires.